 I’ve got one word for you – TIPS!

-Driving limousine can net you ridiculous tips.
+Driving a limousine can net you ridiculous tips.
 On multiple occasions I had guys flip me a 50 or 100 dollar bill while making sure all his friends see.
 People get into a limousine prepared to spend money and often people will tip big to look like a baller in front of their friends.
 Ball away homie, I’m happy to get big tips!

 Depending on where you live, you might need a special driver’s license to do this.
 I have a commercial trucking license which is reverse-compatible with limousines so it was never an issue for me.